Research fields

 Prof. Dr. Ilker Ataç (Fulda University of Applied Sciences)

-Prof. Dr. Helen Bykara-Krumme (University of Duisburg-Essen)
+Prof. Dr. Helen Baykara-Krumme (University of Duisburg-Essen)

 Prof. Dr. Felicitas Hillmann (Technische Universität Berlin)